All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Being an antidiarrheal gastrointestinal protector, that is, a remedy that protects the mucous membrane of the gastrointestinal tract, Smecta exhibits its adsorbing properties in case of poisoning.

-Indications Smecta in case of poisoning
+Indications Smecta for poisoning

 Other indications include chronic diarrhea caused by radiation therapy or chemotherapy, and acquired immunodeficiency syndrome.